Public Health will offer IUDs, expand hours at reproductive health clinic

 “If we can achieve similar outcomes here in Madison and Dane County, it will disproportionately support the health of Black women in our community,” Rhodes-Conway said.

-Starting in the fourth fiscal quarter of 2022, the expanded hours and IUD appointments will begin, said Janel Heinrich, director of Public Health.
-Women seeking IUDs can receive them in a "single appointment," she said.
+The expanded hours and IUD appointments are expected to begin this fall.
+A specific date has not yet been set.

+Women seeking IUDs will be able to receive them in a “single appointment,” said Public Health director Janel Heinrich.
 The additional staff will also allow Public Health to conduct more outreach and education efforts surrounding reproductive health, Heinrich said in the statement.

 “Drawing from the general reserve fund is a rare event, but the urgency of the moment calls for swift and decisive action,” he said.